Keto “Egg McMuffin”

 Remember that the total net carbs are calculated by subtracting the fiber from the total carbohydrates.

 The nutritional info included in the post is provided as a courtesy.
-I am very careful with my nutritional information.
+We’re very careful with our nutritional information.
 But if anything ever seems “off” to you on this or any website, you should feel free to do your own calculations.

 I hope you love this sandwich as much as we do!